 It is strongly advised that you either visit the Banff or Jasper Visitor Centers to get the Guide to the Icefields Parkway.
 Especially the Guide of Things to Do in the Icefields Parkway in the summer as it includes a map that is very useful in your journey.

 You can download it here.

 TOP STOPS IN THE ICEFIELDS PARKWAY

-Before diving deeper into the best things to do in the Icefields Parkway, I’ll give you ten reasons to go through this road if you visit the Canadian Rockies:
+Before going deeper into the best things on the Icefields Parkway, here are ten reasons why you should go through this road if you’re visiting the Canadian Rockies:

 - Bow Lake

 - Peyto Lake

 - Mistaya Canyon

 - Valley of the Five Lakes